 - Preparation for graduate programs in law, business, public administration or economics

-- Opportunities to study abroad at some of the top universities around the world
+- Opportunities to spend a semester or a year abroad, or to do an internship abroad at some of the top universities around the world

 Banking, government, insurance, advertising, sales, healthcare, manufacturing, service—every organization needs qualified employees in order to operate smoothly and effectively.
 Business Administration is a comprehensive major that can lead to rewarding careers in small, medium, or large for-profit or not-for-profit organizations.

 discuss his research with Dr. Wayne Morra, Associate Professor of Economics.